p2or/blender-loom/README.md

 # Loom

-Loom is an add-on for Blender designed to simplify the process of rendering *image sequences* and *specific frames*.
+Loom is a Blender addon designed to simplify the process of rendering *image sequences* and *specific frames*.

 ### Table of Contents